-When completing annual performance evaluations, or any document that requires signatures, best practice is to obtain secure, digital signatures through Adobe Sign.
-Adobe Sign is available to all Northeastern faculty and staff as part of their .
+When completing annual performance evaluations, or any document that requires signatures, the best practice is to obtain secure, digital signatures through Adobe Sign.
+Adobe Sign is available to all Northeastern faculty and staff as part of theirs.
 Upload documents, sign electronically, and request signatures, all in the Adobe Creative Cloud portal.

 Zoom Tip: Access Recordings in Panopto